bregman-arie/devops-exercises/exercises/containers/README.md

 <details>
 <summary>What is the role of cache in image builds?</summary><br><b>

 When you build an image for the first time, the different layers are being cached.
-So, while the first build of the image might take time, any other build of the same image (given that Dockerfile didn't change or the content used by the instructions) will be instant thanks to the caching mechanism used.
+So, while the first build of the image might take time, any other build of the same image (given that Containerfile/Dockerfile didn't change or the content used by the instructions) will be instant thanks to the caching mechanism used.

 In little bit more details, it works this way:
 1. The first instruction (FROM) will check if base image already exists on the host before pulling it